MetExplore/dexom-python/docs/readme.rst

 ~~~~~~~~~

 | The ``gpr_rules.py`` script can be used to transform gene expression
-  data into reaction weights, for a limited selection of models.
+  data into reaction weights.
 | It uses the gene identifiers and gene-protein-reaction rules present
   in the model to connect the genes and reactions.
 | By default, continuous gene expression values/weights will be
   transformed into continuous reaction weights.
 | Using the ``--convert`` flag will instead create semi-quantitative
   reaction weights with values in {-1, 0, 1}.
-By default, the proportion
+The default proportion of
-  of these three weights will be {25%, 50%, 25%}.
+  these three weights is {25%, 50%, 25%}, it can be adjusted with the
+  ``--quantiles`` parameter.

 iMAT
 ~~~~

-| ``imat.py`` contains a modified version of the iMAT algorithm as
+| ``imat_functions.py`` contains a modified version of the iMAT
-  defined by `(Shlomi et
-  al. 2008) <https://pubmed.ncbi.nlm.nih.gov/18711341/>`__.
+  algorithm as defined by `(Shlomi et al. 2008) <https://pubmed.ncbi.nlm.nih.gov/18711341/>`__.
 | The main inputs of this algorithm are a model file, which must be
   supplied in a cobrapy-compatible format (SBML, JSON or MAT), and a